 Welcome to St. Nicholas Parish of O'Fallon, Illinois

 St. Nicholas is a Roman Catholic Community formed in 1982.
 We number approximately 1400 households.
 We are committed to good liturgy, solid educational opportunities for all ages, and variety of ways in which we can be of service to each other and the community around us.
 We have a Catholic school (K-8) as well as a Parish School of Religion.
-We now offer a wide variety of programs to help us each grow in our spirituality.
-We recently opened our new campus, which features the Good Shepherd Center and the St. Nicholas Center.
+We offer a wide variety of programs to help us each grow in our spirituality.
+Our campus features the Good Shepherd Center and the St. Nicholas Center.

 Our church, the worship center, is the heart of our pilgrim journey, deepening our relationship with God.
 We come together as a Roman Catholic community to celebrate the Liturgy of the Word and the Liturgy of the Eucharist enriched by meaningful homilies and a strong music ministry.
 On weekdays, we gather for daily Mass in the intimate setting of Mary's Chapel.